BytesOfMan/the-crypto-guy/content/posts/20200602stocksarefake.md

 It's satisfying to complain about this.
 But it's more important to do what you can to prosper despite situations beyond your control.

-It's perfectly satisfying to complain about this, but it's more important to do what you can to prosper as much as possible despite situations beyond your control.

 People have always responded to strange times by seeking safer investments: namely, gold and silver.
 And that's still a good idea today.

 But, while strange times occur throughout human history, **much of what we are currently experiencing is unique to the present.**